botify-labs/airbyte_exporter/README.md

 See [CHANGELOG](./CHANGELOG.md)

 ## License
-`airbyte_exporter` is licenced under the MIT License.
+`airbyte_exporter` is licensed under the MIT License.